Ohio parents may choose to homeschool under the state’s homeschool statute or as a non-chartered, non-tax-supported school.

 1. Submit an annual notice of intent to homeschool by August 30th.

-In order to exempt a child, parents or guardians must submit a notification to the resident school district superintendent by the thirtieth day of August every year or within five calendar days after commencing home education, moving into a new school district, or withdrawing from a public or nonpublic school.
+In order to exempt a child, parents or guardians must submit a notification to the resident school district superintendent by August 30th every year or within five calendar days after commencing home education, moving into a new school district, or withdrawing from a public or nonpublic school.

 The notification must provide the parent's name and address, the child's name, and an assurance that the child will receive education in the required subject areas.